Dijadiju/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The 4-empty creates an empty file called hello.

-The 5-execute change the group permissions  for the hello file to include execution.
+The 5-execute script changes the file owner  permissions  for the hello file to include execution.

+The 6-multiple_permissions script adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.